ptagseth/kanoa-software/docs/terms-and-conditions.md

 Notwithstanding the Dispute Resolution provisions below, any dispute relating in any way to your visit to the Site or to products or services sold, distributed, or provided, by Kanoa or through the Site shall be adjudicated in any state or federal court in King County, Washington, and you consent to exclusive jurisdiction and venue in such courts.

-### 11. Force Majeure
+### 10. Force Majeure

 Kanoa shall not be liable for any damages resulting from a failure or delay in performance caused by causes beyond Kanoa’s reasonable control and occurring without its fault or negligence, including, without limitation, failure of suppliers, subcontractors, and carriers.
 Without limiting anything else in these Terms and Conditions or otherwise, neither Kanoa, its affiliates, contractors, and partners of any and all type, nor all of their respective directors, officers, employees, representatives, proprietors, partners, shareholders, servants, principals, agents, predecessors, successors, assigns, accountants, and attorneys will be liable for any loss resulting from failure of electronic or mechanical equipment or communication lines, telephone or other interconnection problems or errors, computer viruses, unauthorized access, theft, operator errors, severe weather, earthquakes, natural disasters, strikes or other labor problems, wars, armed conflict or governmental restrictions.

-### 12. Your Account
+### 11. Your Account

-If you use this Site, you are responsible for maintaining the confidentiality of your private information, including your private health information, for restricting access to your computer, and you agree to accept responsibility for all activities that occur under your account or password, if any.
-Kanoa does provide products or services to Children.
-If you are under 13, you may use www.kanoacon.com only with the involvement of a parent or guardian.
+If you use this Site, you are responsible for maintaining the confidentiality of your private information, for restricting access to your computer, and you agree to accept responsibility for all activities that occur under your account or password, if any.
 Kanoa reserves the right to refuse service, terminate accounts, remove or edit content, or cancel access in its sole discretion.

 ### 13. Site Policies, Modifications, and Severability

 Kanoa reserves the right to make changes to the Site, policies, and these Terms and Conditions at any time.
 If any of these conditions shall be deemed invalid, void, or for any reason unenforceable, that condition shall be deemed severable and shall not affect the validity and enforceability of any remaining condition.
 Headings used in these Terms and Conditions are for reference only and shall not affect the interpretation of these Terms and Conditions.

 ### 14. Copyright Complaints

 Kanoa respects the intellectual property of others.
 If you believe that your work has been copied in a way that constitutes copyright infringement, please provide Kanoa’s copyright agent the written information specified below.
-Please note that this procedure is exclusively for notifying Kanoa that your copyrighted material has been infringed. 		* A specific description of where the material that you claim is infringing is located on the Site;
+Please note that this procedure is exclusively for notifying Kanoa that your copyrighted material has been infringed.

+- A specific description of where the material that you claim is infringing is located on the Site;
-An electronic or physical signature of the person authorized to act on behalf of the owner of the copyright interest; A specific description of the copyrighted work that you claim has been infringed upon; A specific description of where the material that you claim is infringing is located on the Site; Your address, telephone number, and e-mail address;
+- An electronic or physical signature of the person authorized to act on behalf of the owner of the copyright interest;
+- A specific description of the copyrighted work that you claim has been infringed upon;
+- A specific description of where the material that you claim is infringing is located on the Site;
+- Your address, telephone number, and e-mail address;
-A statement by you that you have a good-faith belief that the disputed use is not authorized or allowed by the copyright owner, its agent, or the law;
+- A statement by you that you have a good-faith belief that the disputed use is not authorized or allowed by the copyright owner, its agent, or the law;
-A statement by you, made under penalty of perjury, that the above information in your notice is accurate and that you are the copyright owner or authorized to act on the copyright owner's behalf.
+- A statement by you, made under penalty of perjury, that the above information in your notice is accurate and that you are the copyright owner or authorized to act on the copyright owner's behalf.

 Kanoa’s Copyright Agent for notice of claims of copyright infringement can be reached as follows: